mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 - _getDescription()_ - returns the description of the pizza;
 - _getPrice()_ - returns the price of the pizza.

-_PizzaBase_ represents the component object which extends the _Pizza_ class and implements its abstract methods.
+_PizzaBase_ represents the component object which implements the _Pizza_ interface.

 _PizzaDecorator_ references the _Pizza_ object and forwards requests to it via the _getDescription()_ and _getPrice()_ methods.